-The following Maintenance safety check sheet has thus been developed and it is strongly recommended that a full check be undertaken every 6 months.
+The following Maintenance Safety Checksheet has thus been developed and it is strongly recommended that a full check be undertaken every 6 months.

 In general, after every sail, the complete boat and trailer should always be thoroughly washed down with fresh water.
 This is very important to keep that new look, and to prevent rust taking hold on the trailer.
 Particularly wash out the brakes and suspension area of the trailer.
 Regularly check the bilges of the center hull and the floats for any water.

 Sails should always be rolled up or folded (the same way as you receive them) - dried first if wet.

 If possible, keep your boat under cover, as this will ensure the finish keeps its gloss for the life of the boat.
 Even the best gelcoat finish will eventually begin to fade.
-Polishing your Corsair Trimaran once a year will maintain the gelcoat shine and strengthen the gelcoat surface.